Run Forest Run: Nottingham Forest’s Premier League 24/25 Odds

 Carlos Miguel – Corinthians (£3m)

-They also retained key players like Morgan Gibbs-White, Chris Wood, and Taiwo Awoniyi.
+They also managed to retain key figures like Morgan Gibbs-White, Chris Wood, and Taiwo Awoniyi.

 Nottingham Forest 2024-25 Season Stats